What are lithium-ion batteries?

 • Many hardware stores and supermarkets host battery recycling bins, which accept many types of household batteries.
 Information on battery recycling and safe disposal can be found at https://www.recyclemate.com.au/ or https://bcycle.com.au/

-What to do if a fire or emergency occurs Call Triple Zero (000) immediately if fire or smoke is evident
+Always call Triple Zero (000) immediately if there is fire or smoke

 Fire or smoke